adangert/JoustMania/README.md

 ![PiParty Logo](logo/PiPartyLogo2.png)

-Party games for the Pi!
+JS Joust for the Pi!
 --------------------------------------

 * JoustMania is a collection of playstation move enabled party games specifically designed for the raspberry pi